DidIrb/backend-development-reference-code/README.md

 <!-- REFERENCE CODE FOR DEVELOPING OUR BACKEND USING JAVASCRIPT -->
 # REFERENCE.
-Creating a repository that will contain code that will facilitate in the development of a complex backend application using javascript, this code can be used as a guide and used for reference.
+Creating a repository that will contain code that will facilitate in the development of a complex backend application using javascript, this code can be used as a guide or as a reference point.

 Guidance on how to use it, This repository has 3 branches.